murilocamargos/murilocamargos.github.io/index.md

 ## About

 I'm an Electrical Engineering Ph.D.
 Candidate at the Universidade Federal de Minas Gerais (UFMG) working with data-driven incremental learning techniques applied to fault diagnosis prognostics in dynamical systems.
 I'm particularly interested in statistical and AI models that can extract knowledge from time-series recursively in a continuous learning scheme.
-I'm also a back-end developer very passionate about Python and DevOps with a B.S. in Systems Engineering. [[CV]](/pdf/CV.pdf)
+I'm also a back-end developer very passionate about Python and DevOps with a B.Sc. in Systems Engineering. [[CV]](/pdf/CV.pdf)

 ## Carrer summary